M.S. Program

 Degree Requirements

-It is the responsibility of the student to be aware of and complete all ME Department and Graduate School requirements for the M.S. degree.
+It is the student's responsibility to be aware of and complete all ME Department and Graduate School requirements for the M.S. degree, as listed in the Graduate Handbook.
 Students graduating should refer to the deadlines listed on the Graduate School website.

 Students enrolled in the M.S. thesis option must prepare and defend an M.S. thesis.
 The purposes of the M.S. thesis are to demonstrate the capability of the student to: